markuskaufmann87/20-Abgabe02-Doppelhofer-Kaufmann-Sadeghfam/README.md

 ### **Project Queues:**

 This project implements a Queue where the String objects where stored in an Array.
 StringQueue.java implements the interface IQueue.java.

-Now we expand our project with a new implementation of a queue where different data types can be stored (realized with java Generics).
+Now we expand our project with a new implementation of a queue where different data types can be stored (realized with Java Generics).

 ### Tasks: